peresasc/fmroi/docs/overview.md

     - **Clicking the images**: Click with the left mouse button on the desired position in one of the three planar images.
     - **Using arrow keys**: Press the up (&uarr;) or down (&darr;) arrow key to move the coronal plane, left (&larr;) or right (&rarr;) arrow keys to move the sagittal plane, and PgUp or PgDn keys to move the axial plane.
-    - **Entering coordinates**: Enter the coordinates in voxel coordinates or in RAS coordinates in centimeters.
+    - **Entering coordinates**: Enter the coordinates in data matrix voxel coordinates or in RAS coordinates in centimeters.

 ![Image coordinates](img/cursor_controls.png)